FAQ + SAFETY

-There are many ways to tie the sling but we recommend three ways depending on the size of your angel tot.
-Please watch the video above to learn more about tying the sling.
+There are many ways to tie the sling but we recommend these ways depending on the size of your angel tot.
+Please watch our 'how-to' videos to learn more about tying the sling.

-Absolutely!
-You can loosen the shoulder straps and the hip buckles, wear the waist lower as your tummy grows.
-The classic is particularly good for pregnancy as it super stretchy and supportive.
+For pregnancy you can loosen the shoulder straps and the hip buckles to wear lower on your hips as your tummy grows.

 Can I use my mumsie without the sling?

-All mumsies are made with top quality fabrics and made with the utmost care to ensure safety and durability.
-We pride ourselves on quality and if you're not 100% happy with the quality of your mumsie, please contact us so we can either replace or repair your mumsie (within reason).
+All mumsies are made with the finest quality fabrics and made with the utmost care to ensure safety and durability.

 What payment methods do you accept?